voyagen/17live/README.md

 ## Usage

-Below is an example of how to use the client to send a message:
+Below is an example of how to use the api client to send a message:

 ```go
 package main